Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: 40 Years of Political Discourse in the U.S. Senate

-To further validate our aggregate measure of partisanship, we compare it with the scores of the first dimension obtained with the DW-Nominate procedure proposed by \citet{McCarty+Poole+Rosenthal:1997}.
-Based on the first dimension DW-Nominate scores, we estimate the average partisanship as the difference between the average DW-Nominate scores of Republicans and Democrats.
-We find an average correlation of $0.77$ between both partisanship estimates indicating that our text based average partisanship measure captures the same effect over time as the DW-Nominate scores\footnote{Appendix~\ref{sec:add-results} contains more details on that relationship.}.
+In line with GST, we also validate our aggregate measure of partisanship by comparing it with the first dimension of the DW-Nominate scores estimated from voting data \citep[see, e.g.,][]{Poole:1985}.
+In particular, we take the difference between the average DW-Nominate scores of Republicans and Democrats.
+We find a correlation of $0.77$ indicating that our text-based average partisanship measure captures essentially the same effect over time as the vote-based DW-Nominate scores.
+The Online Appendix provides more details on the timely evolvement of ideological positions on speaker level.